 This post may contain affiliate links, and they are no cost to you!

 Is a 529 Savings Plan right for you and your family?
 By adding just one simple savings vehicle you could save thousands for your family and leave a legacy your family remembers forever.
+Plus the new year is right around the corner, and we all have been thinking about goals to add for our finances in the new year.
 We’ve figured out how to save more of our hard earned money!

 It is a place to save money for college.